KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 # Natural Language Processing - #GreyCup:

-For this mini-project I extracted tweets for the **106th Grey Cup** Held in Edmonton on November 25, 2018 and performed sentiment analysis to classify tweets into one of positive, negative or neutral
+For this project I extracted tweets for the **106th Grey Cup** Held in Edmonton on November 25, 2018 and performed sentiment analysis to classify tweets into one of positive, negative or neutral

 ### Python Packages Used:
 * Scikit-Learn, Numpy, Pandas, Mapboxgl , Nltk, matplotlib, Tweepy